 A. Covered Locations.
 This contract is applicable to each of the following offices and locations.
 This contract will be extended to employees of Dow Jones & Company at each other separate office or location of the Company, including one-person offices, that existed as of October 12, 2007 (the date of the ratification of the 2007-2010 Agreement) and at which the Union may hereafter during the term of this contract demonstrate that it represents a majority of Employees other than those employed in the typographical, stereotyping, press, mailing, paperhandling, delivery and machinist departments.
-This provision shall not apply to offices or employees of parent companies of Dow Jones and their subsidiaries or affiliates, or to companies that may be acquired after October 12, 2007 or during the term of this Agreement.
+This provision shall not apply to offices or employees of parent companies of Dow Jones and their subsidiaries or affiliates, or to companies that were acquired after October 12, 2007.